 I was into geoarbitrage before I even knew there a was a word for it.
-I knew that living in LA was too expensive, so I decided to seek greener (and cheaper) pastures in Savannah, Ga.
+Living in LA was too expensive to be sustainable, so I decided to seek greener (and cheaper) pastures in Savannah, Ga.
 But that wasn’t quite cheap enough, so I moved again, and bought a fixer upper in the middle of nowhere, PA.
 Now, I’m living mortgage free and saving up cash so I can reach financial independence.
-Read on to find out if that’s the right move for you!
+Read on to find out if doing something similar is right for you.

 What is Geoarbitrage?

 Geoarbitrage is the act of moving from a high cost of living area to a low cost of living area to save money.
-Many people embrace geoarbitrage when they retire– heading to exotic locals such as Costa Rica, Thailand, or even the Czech Republic where their nest eggs will last a whole lot longer.
-Others, such as myself, embrace the concept before retirement – finding US cities with available jobs and a low cost of living.
+Many people embrace geoarbitrage when they retire– heading to exotic locals such as Costa Rica, Thailand, or even the Czech Republic – where their nest eggs will last a whole lot longer.
+Others, such as myself, embrace the concept before retirement – finding cities with available jobs (or focusing on working remotely) and a low cost of living.
 The “when” of geoarbitrage doesn’t really matter, the important thing is moving someplace cheaper.

 The biggest benefit of geoarbitrage is the copious amounts of money that you can save.
 The ability to keep more of what I made is the number one reason why I left Los Angeles.
 It was just too expensive.
 There was absolutely no way that I was going to achieve financial independence living there.
 I realized that I could transfer my job to Savannah GA and save a thousand dollars a month on my mortgage alone.
 That’s a huge amount of money!!